PrettySwift/SwiftCatalog/README.md

 ### Tasks
 - Check out the `models` branch
 - Edit the file *CatalogItem.swift* to model an item from the Swift catalog.
 An item has a title of type `String`, an image of type `UIImage`, an item description of type `String`, category of type `String`, and an order quantity of type `Int`.
+Think about which attributes should be mutable and which should be immutable.